 As a result of the current fiscal crisis, many police departments are experiencing unprecedented budget cuts, layoffs, and reductions in force.
 These challenges must be met by making wider use of advancements in the law enforcement field in the last several decades which rely on use of data, crime analysis, crime mapping and other analytic tools, cutting edge technology, and research and evaluations regarding effective policing strategies and programs.
 BJA offers a number of program models designed to effectively implement evidence based strategies including Smart Policing and Smart Probation.
-A useful matrix of evidence-based policing programs and strategies is available through the Center for Evidence-Based Policy at George Mason University, BJA encourages states to use JAG funds to support these "smart policing" strategies, including a focus on real time crime analysis centers (CACs), and effective partnerships with universities and research partners and with non-traditional criminal justice partners.
-Counterterrorism continues to be a priority for DOJ.
+A useful matrix of evidence-based policing programs and strategies is available through the Center for Evidence-Based Policy at George Mason University and provides valuable information on policing strategies and programs that work.
+BJA encourages states to use JAG funds to support these "smart policing" strategies, including a focus on real time crime analysis centers (CACs), and effective partnerships with universities and research partners and with non-traditional criminal justice partners.
+Counterterrorism continues to be the number one priority for DOJ.
 At the state and local level, high functioning, evidence-based, data-driven public safety agencies are a critical component of our nation's "all crimes" strategy.
 In addition, the JAG Program has long supported effective and collaborative multi-jurisdictional task forces and justice information sharing programs, which continue as a priority in order to maintain our nation's historic reductions in violent crime.